-An applicant who is dissatisfied with a psychological evaluation may secure a second opinion from another professional registered with the Domestic Mission unit.
+An applicant who is dissatisfied with a psychological evaluation may secure a second opinion from another professional registered with the Christian Community and Leadership home area.
 Applicants are financially responsible for such additional evaluation.
-When an applicant requests a second evaluation, both reports - the original and the second opinion - must be released to the candidacy committee in order for the applicant to be considered for entrance into candidacy.
+When an applicant requests a second evaluation, both reports - the original and the second opinion - must be released to the candidacy committee in order for the applicant to be considered for Entrance into candidacy.